Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 charge density will also be strongly peaked at those locations.
 I believe this is the definition that should be used for the electride community.

+From my understanding, Ma et al seem to use be confounded on the "unbounded" nature of the interstitial states and them being "delocalised", because the true unbounded states in isolated systems are indeed delocalised and they did not consider that it is different in solid-state systems.

-## Comments on The Use of The Word "Near-free electron" in Solid State Systems
+### "Near-free electron" in Solid-State Systems

-Ma et al used word such as "near-free electron state" in relation to the interstitial states, based on their observation that interstitial states have eigen-energies higher than the potential maximum and have parabolic dispersion.
+Secondly, Ma et al used "near-free electron state" in relation to the interstitial states, based on their observation that interstitial states have eigen-energies higher than the potential maximum and **have parabolic dispersion**, which I also find misleading.
-However, I find this description misleading:

-First of all, the Kronig-Penny model does not have strict unbounded states that give a pure continouse energy spectrum, and all states from the Kronig-Penny model are normalisable hence are not scattering states -- In reality, all electronic states are contrained by the vacuum level as the system cannot be truly periodic infinitely.
+First of all, the Kronig-Penny model does not have strict unbounded states that give a pure continouse energy spectrum, and all states from the Kronig-Penny model are normalisable hence are not scattering states -- In reality, all electronic states are contained by the vacuum level as the system cannot be truly periodic infinitely.

 I find it interesting that the vacuum level in solid state systems is defined as the potential in the vacuum region far away from the atoms, but exactly how far away is really "far away" is arbitary.
-As an analogy, consider breaking a bond by increasing the distence between two atoms, the potential in the middle of the bond will eventually converge to the vacuum level, but at exactly what distance is this bond considered broken is not well defined.
+As an analogy, consider breaking a bond by increasing the distence between two atoms, the potential in the middle of the bond will eventually converge towards the vacuum level, but at exactly what distance is this bond considered broken is not well defined (similar to my previsou "bond-breaking" study using 1D Li chain).

-In their paper, Ma et al presented a brand new set of criteria to identify electride systems:
+This contradict with Ma et al's new set of criteria to identify electride
+systems:

 1. the Fermi level lies above the maximum of the effective potential barrier;